 Arendse, his committee and social development director general Vusi Madonsela -- to whom Arendse reported the overture -- failed to report the matter to the police.

-When the M&G asked the department why this was never investigated, Hulley wrote to Ramokgopa: “I point out that Arendse was the complainant and not any of the Sassa officials or the minister.
+asked the department why this was never investigated, Hulley wrote to Ramokgopa: “I point out that Arendse was the complainant and not any of the Sassa officials or the minister.
 None of them could have added to the content of veracity of the allegation.”

 Hulley did not respond to questions.
 The agency, the social development department, Lumka Oliphant, Dlamini’s spokesperson, and Mathebula declined to comment.